 This report presents the results and findings of the annual (surveillance) review of Tailings Dam 1 undertaken at Aeris Resources, Tritton Mine located west of Nyngan near Hermidale in NSW.
-The mine is operated by Tritton Resources Pty Ltd. This report also presents the Annual Dams Safety Standards Report for the Tritton site (refer to Appendix E).
+The mine is operated by Tritton Resources Pty Ltd. The Annual Dams Safety Standards Report for the Tritton site will be completed separately on-line.

-The annual review was undertaken by John V Smith (CPEng), Principal Engineering Geologist and Chartered Engineer, CMW Geosciences Pty Ltd (CMW) on Thursday 17 February 2022 in the company of Jamie Barrow of Aeris Resources Tritton Mine.
-This is the seventeenth (17th) annual independent review of Tailings Dam 1 (TD1) undertaken by a specialist independent consulting organisation.
-This review covers activities and information pertaining to the 2021 calendar year.
-The previous surveillance review was undertaken in March 2021 that covered the 2020 calendar year.
+The annual review was undertaken by Chris Hogg, Senior Principal Tailings Engineer, CMW Geosciences Pty Ltd (CMW) and Ian Grieve, Consultant on Wednesday 8 February 2023 in the company of Jamie Barrow of Aeris Resources Tritton Mine.
+This is the eighteenth (18th) annual independent review of Tailings Dam 1 (TD1) undertaken by a specialist independent consulting organisation.
+This review covers activities and information pertaining to the 2022 calendar year.
+The previous surveillance review was undertaken in February 2022 that covered the 2021 calendar year.

 The tailings dam was commissioned in December 2004, the first (1st) review was undertaken in January 2006 and covered the 2005 calendar year, subsequent reviews have been undertaken on an annual basis generally in January or February of each year which satisfied the then annual reporting requirements specified by the NSW Dams Safety Committee (NSW DSC).
-Reviews of tailings dams (or dams) are now covered by the newly introduced Dams Safety Act 2015 No.26 and Dam Safety Regulation 2019.
+Reviews of tailings dams (or dams) are now covered by the Dams Safety Act 2015 No.26 and Dam Safety Regulation 2019.

-The annual review was commissioned by Jamie Barrow of Aeris Resources Pty Ltd by way of a signed authority and purchase order 20208569.
+The annual review was commissioned by Jamie Barrow of Aeris Resources Pty Ltd by way of a signed authority and purchase order 20226314.

-1.1 2021 Surveillance Summary
+1.1 2022 Surveillance Summary